-- initiate a public process to repeal the 'District of Squamish V.L.A.
+- i. provide opportunities for increased housing diversity and density; and - initiate a public process to repeal the 'District of Squamish V.L.A.
 Subdivision Bylaw 211, 1966' to support infill development near the Garibaldi Village commercial area. - Amend the Sea to Sky University Sub Area Plan to provide additional detail regarding the spatial allocation of park space, a future school site, trail and active transit connectivity, a neighbourhood node and the remaining residential development capacity. - Amend the Zoning Bylaw to ensure that development of land included in the Sea to Sky University Sub Area Plan meets the projected housing density, housing mix and commercial uses outlined in the sub area plan.